usharesoft/appcenter-docs/admin/en/source/pages/manage-resources/windows.rst

 A Golden Image can be between 5 to 10 Gb, depending on the selected version.

-This chapter describes how to create your own Windows Golden Images.
-Windows Golden Images need to be created in order to create Windows templates.
+You will need Golden Images to create Windows appliance templates.
 If you want to incorporate a Windows update, then you need to create and install a new set of Golden Images.
-UShareSoft has a tool called the Golden Creator and can provide Golden Images.
-This chapter assumes you want to create the Golden Image yourself.
+UShareSoft can provide Golden Images, or you can create them yourself.

-..note:: A good knowledge of Windows is required.
+..note:: A good knowledge of Windows is required to create your own Golden Images.

+To create a Golden Image UShareSoft has a tool called the Golden Image Creator.
+This tool can run only on top of a physical machine or as a KVM virtual machine.

+Generating all the profiles available (in one language) takes roughly 4 to 7 hours depending on the machine/network performance.
+You can regenerate Golden Images as often as you like, based on your individual needs.
+However, it is recommended that you regenerate only for specific updates—these updates will be in the Golden Image and you will not need to run package updates.
+When you generate a Golden Image the updates are the ones at the moment at which the Golden Image is generated.

+Within UForge, the Golden Image used when you create appliances will be the last Golden Image created.
+In future releases, the different Golden Images will appear as Milestones.

+Once the Golden Image is created, you will need to

+	1. Save it to the proper location (as described in :ref:`install-updated-golden`).
+	2. Store the golden images (all profiles in one language) as described in :ref:`store-updated-golden`.
+You will need about 40Gb of disk space on the UForge NAS.
+	3. Add the Golden Image to your UForge AppCenter, as described in :ref:`add-golden-toAppCenter`.

 Supported Windows Versions
 --------------------------